 Middle aged.
 Heavy drinking in middle age is a growing problem, and usually takes place outside of public places, making it harder to regulate.
 It increases blood pressure and cholesterol levels, both of which are major risk factors for heart attacks and strokes.
+A focus on this age-group will also address the links between heavy drinking and family break-up.

-- Alcohol is ranked by the World Health Organisation as the third leading cause of death and disability in the developed world - Around three quarters of Emergency Department attendances at night time and 40% during day time are associated with drinking too much alcohol - Drinking too much also have longterm social consequences such as family break-up, domestic abuse, unemployment, homelessness and financial problems. - In Worcestershire 85,000 people drink more alcohol than the recommended limit, which puts their physical and mental wellbeing at risk - 26.
-Older people.
+- 26. Older people.
 Alcohol has a greater effect on older people.
 The Royal College of Psychiatrists now recommends that people over 65 should not drink more than half the recommended maximum daily limits for adults under 65 years.
-A third those who experience problems with alcohol do so for the first time later in life, often as a result of big changes like retirement, bereavement or feelings of boredom, loneliness and depression. - 27.
+A third of those who experience problems with alcohol do so for the first time later in life, often as a result of big changes like retirement, bereavement or feelings of boredom, loneliness and depression. - 27.
 Populations with poorer health outcomes.
 People living in deprived areas are more likely to drink more alcohol than the recommended limit.
 This will include specific attention to young people since, although overall patterns of drinking among young people are becoming less risky, there remain some issues in disadvantaged areas.